 - To provide deeper learning opportunities related to foundations' role in accelerating therapeutic development, implementing collaborative research networks/initiatives, and creating and growing patient registries and resources

 - To build more and better networks between patient foundations and other R&D stakeholders

 - To enhance the capacity of patient foundations around the world to move beyond basic grant making and use philanthropic efforts to address unmet needs in biomedical R&D

 The online platform for TRAIN groups and other medical research innovators to share best practices, exchange ideas, and find relevant tools and resources.

-TRAIN holds monthly webinars on a range of issues that impact medical R&D - from innovation at the NIH to regulatory science, crowdsourcing data challenges to patient-centered research networks, and many more.
+FasterCures holds regular webinars on a range of issues that impact medical R&D - from innovation at the NIH to regulatory science, crowdsourcing data challenges to patient-centered research networks, and many more.
 These hour-long virtual panel discussions are an efficient means to spotlight an emerging issue, a best practice/model, or a new policy.

 Engage with TRAIN